2022 United States House of Representatives elections in Pennsylvania: District 10

-The 10th district is based in the Harrisburg and York areas, including all of Dapuhin County, most of Cumberland County, and the northern half of York County.
+The 10th district is based in the Harrisburg and York areas, including all of Dauphin County, most of Cumberland County, and the northern half of York County.
 The district was mostly unchanged by redistricting.
-It has a PVI of R+5 and voted for Donald Trump by 4 points in 2020.
-Republican Scott Perry, who has represented the district since 2013, was most recently re-elected in 2022 winning 53.8% of the vote.
+It had a PVI of R+5, and voted for Donald Trump by 4 points in 2020.
+Republican Scott Perry, who had represented the district since 2013, was most recently re-elected in 2022, winning 53.8% of the vote.